signature-opensource/CK-StObj/CK.Poco.Json/README.md

 Thanks to this, the code is simple and can be split in 3 layers:
 - Nullable layer: the `null` occurrence is handled.
-- Polymorphic layer: a 2-cells array is expected, the first cell containing the type name, the second one the unambiguous object's representation.
+- Polymorphic layer: a 2-cells array appears, the first cell containing the type name, the second one the unambiguous object's representation.
 - Unambiguous layer (the exact type is known): the serialize/deserialize code handles purely the object's data.

 Last (but not least) advantage of this approach: when deserializing, **the type always appear BEFORE the object's data**.
 This enable deserializer to